 Sole Challenge 24 Hour - Fayetteville, PA - May 27 - 28, 2017

-It rained for a bit but by the time I completed 26 miles the rain had stopped.
-I took a few minutes to have Jon re-duct tape my toes.
+It rained for a bit, but by the time I completed 26 miles the rain had stopped.
+I took a few minutes to have Jon wrap duct tape around my toes again.

 At the 12 hour and 3 minute mark, I had completed 48.5 miles.
 I felt good.
 I was happy.
 The sun even came out for about 10 minutes.
 I felt strong as the sun was setting.
 The headlamp was now lighting the way for hours and miles to come in cold, misty, and foggy weather.

 A little after midnight, I took a break to give my feet a little tender care.
 I got a fresh pair of compression sock after I immersed my tired, beaten, and swollen feet in a nice ice bath.
 It felt so good.

 While my feet got re-energized, I ingested a few more calories - chicken noodle soup and left over mushroom and sausage pizza.
 They hit the spot.
 My favorite thing about the Sole Challenge was the well-lit spacious women's room with very clean stalls.
 And hot and cold running water and paper towels.
 I suspect the men's room was just as nice.
 No stinkin' unisex porta-potties here!

 I fueled and hydrated well during this ultra.
 Homemade Paleo almond chocolate chip cookies with walnuts, and coconut cream, almond butter, avocado, coconut water, dark chocolate almond milk, and Nuun hydration in four flavors: lemon-lime, orange, tri-berry, and grape.
 All held me over and kept me going for 50 1.5 mile laps into the break of dawn and the sunrise after a cold, foggy, misty night in the dark.
 Jon paced me and kept me company for the last 6 laps.